 - Liability Coverage – Liability Coverage protects you from legal liability for bodily injury and property damage you cause to others.
 It does not cover injuries to you and your family, and it does not cover damage to your own vehicle.
 It is the coverage that is legally required in almost every state.

-- Comprehensive Coverage – Comprehensive insurance is a coverage that helps pay to replace or repair your vehicle if it’s stolen or damaged in an incident that’s not a collision.
-Comprehensive typically covers damage from fire, vandalism or falling objects (like a tree or hail).
+- Comprehensive Coverage – Comprehensive insurance is coverage that helps pay to replace or repair your vehicle if it’s stolen or damaged in an incident that’s not a collision.
+Comprehensive typically covers damage from fire, vandalism, or falling objects (like a tree or hail).

-- Uninsured/Underinsured Motorist Coverage (not included in RVshare insurance) – Uninsured/Underinsured Motorist coverage provides coverage when an at-fault party does not have insurance or has insufficient amount of insurance coverage of their own.
+- Uninsured/Underinsured Motorist Coverage (not included in RVshare Protection Plan) – Uninsured/Underinsured Motorist coverage provides coverage when an at-fault party does not have insurance or has an insufficient amount of insurance coverage of their own.

 Insurance Industry Words to Understand

 - Addendum – An addendum is an addition to an insurance contract that either adds or removes coverage for a particular circumstance.
 At RVshare, customers are added to our master policy on a rental-by-rental basis.
 When the insurance payment is processed, we email owners and renters their addendum.
 The addendum serves as proof of insurance for the rental.